Reviewing Gazit Globe (GZTGF) & Its Competitors

 |$1.29 billion

-Gazit Globe’s peers have higher revenue and earnings than Gazit Globe.
-Gazit Globe is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.
+Gazit Globe’s rivals have higher revenue and earnings than Gazit Globe.
+Gazit Globe is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

-Gazit Globe has a beta of 0.99, meaning that its share price is 1% less volatile than the S&P 500.
-Comparatively, Gazit Globe’s peers have a beta of 0.75, meaning that their average share price is 25% less volatile than the S&P 500.
+Gazit Globe has a beta of 0.99, suggesting that its stock price is 1% less volatile than the S&P 500.
+Comparatively, Gazit Globe’s rivals have a beta of 0.75, suggesting that their average stock price is 25% less volatile than the S&P 500.

 Summary

-Gazit Globe peers beat Gazit Globe on 9 of the 13 factors compared.
+Gazit Globe rivals beat Gazit Globe on 9 of the 13 factors compared.

 Gazit-Globe Ltd. engages in the acquisition, development, and management of income-producing real estate around the world, and focuses on grocery-anchored shopping centers.
 It operates through the following geographic segments: North Europe, Central and East Europe, Israel, Brazil, United States, and Other Segments.
 The company was founded by Chaim Katzman in May 1982 and is headquartered in Tel Aviv, Israel.